PSMA PET Scan Advanced Imaging for Accurate Prostate Cancer Staging

 Safety and Radiation Considerations

-The scan involves a controlled amount of radiation.
-The tracer naturally decays and is eliminated through urine within a short time.
-It is generally considered safe under medical supervision.
+The procedure involves a controlled and medically safe level of radiation.
+The tracer naturally decays and is eliminated from the body, usually through urine within a short period.
+Under professional supervision, the scan is considered safe.

 Who Should Consider a PSMA PET Scan?